Siphnian Treasury: Description

-The plan of the treasury has two parts; a pronaos, or porch, and a cella, or enclosure.
+The plan of the treasury has two parts: a pronaos, or porch, and a cella, or enclosure.
 The pronaos is distyle in antis, i.e., the side walls (Latin antae) extend to the front of the porch, and the pediment is supported by two caryatids instead of plain columns.
 Below the pediment runs a continuous frieze.
 The building is 8.27 metres long and 6.09 wide.

-The pediment of the treasury shows the story of Heracles stealing Apollo's tripod, which was strongly associated with his oracular inspiration.
+The east pediment of the treasury shows the story of Heracles stealing Apollo's tripod, which was strongly associated with his oracular inspiration.
 The treasury was also one of the first Greek buildings to utilize falling and reclining figures to fill the corners of the pediment.

+The east frieze first depicts the assembly of the Twelve Olympians about the Trojan War.
+In the lost center of the assembly, Hermes would have held scales while weighing the souls (psychostasia) of Achilles and Memnon.
+To the left are seated the gods who side with the Trojans, and on the right are the gods who side with the Greeks.
+Then the frieze depicts a scene from the Iliad where Achilles and Memnon fight over the body of dead Antilochus.

+The north frieze depicts the Gigantomachy.

+The west frieze may show the story of the Judgment of Paris, the death of Orion, or Athena translating Heracles to the ME.

+The south frieze is the hardest to pinpoint, due to most of the remaining sculptures being beautifully carved horses, but it has been suggested that the scene depicts either the abduction of Hippodameia by Pelops, the abduction of the Leucippides by the Dioscuri, or the abduction of Persephone by Hades.

+The reliefs were painted over with vivid shades of green, blue, red, and gold, thus creating a unique sense of polychromy.
+Today, the only color visible to the naked eye is the color red, shown mainly when the backs of the shields are shown, but can also sometimes be seen on the hair and clothes of the figures.

-The sculptural friezes that run around the building depict various scenes from Greek mythology.
-The names of the acting persons were inscribed on the background, most of them are still visible in raking light.
+The names of the figures were inscribed on the background, most of them still visible in certain lighting conditions today.

-The Eastern side depicts an assembly of the Twelve Olympians seated.
-In the lost centre of the assembly, Hermes holding the scales filled with the souls of Achilles and Memnon was depicted weighing the souls (psychostasia).
-To the left are seated the gods protecting Memnon and the Trojans: Apollo, Ares, Aphrodite, and Artemis.
-In the middle sits Zeus on his throne.
-On the other half of this frieze one discerns Achilles and Memnon fighting over the body of dead Antilochus.
-The West side may show the story of the Judgment of Paris, death of Orion or rather Athena translating Heracles to the ME.
-The north side displays the Gigantomachy.
-The southern frieze is the most worn out; one discerns clearly the traces of beautifully carved horses; it has been suggested that the scene depicts the abduction of Hippodameia by Pelops or of the Leucippides by the Dioscuri or the abduction of Persephone by Hades.
-The reliefs were painted over with vivid shades of green, blue, red and gold, thus creating a unique sense of polychromy.
-Today the only surviving color visible to the naked eye is the red when the backs of the shields are shown.

 The façade

-On the façade of the Ionic Treasury of the Siphnians there are two korai (maidens) between the pilasters, instead of columns, to support the architrave.
+On the façade of the treasury were two korai (maidens) between the pilasters, instead of columns, to support the architrave.
 This type of opulent decoration featuring female figures full of motion and plasticity foreshadows the Caryatids erected subsequently at the Erechtheion on the Acropolis of Athens.